Anderson Brain Injury Lawyer

 - Hematoma: Hematomas occur when the blood pools outside the blood vessel or clots.
 The problem amplifies if it causes pressure to increase in the skull.
 Unrelieved, it causes permanent brain damage.

 - Fractured skull: Skull fractures cause facial bruising, swelling, and bleeding from the nostrils or ears.
 Depending on the extent of the fracture, it can either heal on its own or require surgical repair.

 - Edema: The human body responds to injury by causing swelling of the injured area, including the brain.
 However, because the brain is enclosed in the skull, swelling can interfere with blood flow, a dangerous condition.

-- Diffuse axonal injury: This serious injury is often fatal because it damages the brain cells and causes swelling.
+- Diffuse axonal injury: This severe injury is often fatal because it damages the brain cells and causes swelling.
 If the patient survives, they may suffer severe brain damage.

-My name is Ed Smith, and I’m an Anderson brain injury lawyer.
-We would be honored to offer you our compassionate, free, and friendly advice when you phone us at (530) 392-9400 or (800) 404-5400.
+Our Anderson brain injury lawyers offer compassionate, free, and friendly advice when you call us at (530) 392-9400 or (800) 404-5400.
 We can answer your questions, tell you whether or not you have a case, and let you know what options are available to obtain the compensation you deserve.
-You can also contact us by using the online message form.
+You can also contact us through our online message form.

 Learn more about how we've helped our clients receive maximum compensation on our Settlements and Verdicts page.